SeppeOngena/ugentdocs/README.md

 # The `ugentdocs` $\LaTeX$ package
 An **unofficial** package providing the UGent house style for $\LaTeX$ documents.

+---
+This is a WIP README which will be updated closer to a `ugentdocs v1.0` release, see https://github.com/SeppeOngena/ugentdocs/issues/21

+Overview
+--
 >[!CAUTION]
 > The package is not currently guaranteed to be in a usable state, as this repository is still a WIP.
 See the [ugentdocs 1.0 project](https://github.com/users/SeppeOngena/projects/1) for up-to-date progress towards v1.0.
 See the [releases page](https://github.com/SeppeOngena/ugentdocs/releases) to try pre-releases.

-I created this package since there are no official template provided, and current options are fragmented and developed by different users (some already left UGent).
-When I started my master's thesis, no official templates were present (or I couldn't find them easily), which has been a pet peeve ever since.
-Now I'm finishing my PhD, I stumble into the same issue.
-This package will provide the following classes (implementation status shown):
+This package provides the following classes (implementation status shown):
 - ✅ `ugentthesis`: Master/bachelor's thesis
 - ✅ `ugentdissertation`: PhD thesis/dissertation with `ugentbookcover` class (incl. auto-generated ISBN barcode)
 - 🚧 `ugentreport`: Project reports, e.g. group assignments